sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 VirtualBox: Command not found.
 ```

-**All operating systems:** To install VirtualBox, you can do the following:
+**Mac, Windows, or Linux users:** To install VirtualBox, you can do the following:

 * Visit the [VirtualBox downloads page](https://www.virtualbox.org/wiki/Downloads)
 * In the **top**, underneath **VirtualBox platform packages**, find the package for your operating system.
 Click the link, download, and install it.